EGI-Federation/documentation/content/en/about/git/_index.md

 git push
 ```

-## Updating local feature branch with changes made on the master branch
+## Updating a local feature branch with changes made on the master branch

 In case the _master_ branch evolved since the feature branch was created, it may
 be required to merge the new changes in the feature branch.